dvir1994/cosmos_hub_testnet/README.md

 3. User management:
    - Dedicated app for node and exporter (with a strong password).
-   - Root login is disabled.
+   - Root user is disabled.

 4. Setup and configure ufw